 Former State Police leader faces fine, held in contempt by lawmakers leading Ronald Greene probe

 BATON ROUGE- A special committee of lawmakers seeking the truth about what happened at Louisiana State Police after Ronald Greene's death voted to hold former Superintendent Kevin Reeves in contempt Wednesday, claiming he's been uncooperative with their investigation.
-They also recommended that the house assess a $5,000 fine.
+They also recommended that the House assess a $5,000 fine.

+Late this afternoon, Reeves' lawyer said his client has been cooperative the entire time.

+"I have no idea what the legislature is doing," Lewis Unglesby said.

 It involves journal entries that the committee was seeking that Reeves wrote pertaining to the Greene case.
 At issue is three journal entries he kept in a diary that were not turned over to the committee.
 Reeves' lawyer did provide 11 handwritten pages last week but argued the rest of the journal does not have anything to do with the Greene case.

-Representative Tanner Magee who is the Chairman of the committee said he was originally told that there was nothing pertaining to Ronald Greene in Reeves' journal.
+Representative Tanner Magee who is the chairman of the committee said he was originally told that there was nothing pertaining to Ronald Greene in Reeves' journal.
 Later, journal entries were turned over that showed there were things pertaining to Greene.

 The journal entries so far have shown that there were major issues with the Greene case, with Reeves writing "realize there is a problem must address immediately."